Many or all companies we feature compensate us. Compensation and editorial

 Take the following steps to set up a plan.

-3. Consider plan costs: Be aware that setup fees may apply, and penalties and interest will accrue until you’ve paid the debt in full.
+3. Consider plan costs: Be aware of setup fees and that penalties and interest will continue to accrue.

-5. Avoid or withdraw a lien: Establish a payment plan promptly after being notified of a lien to avoid it being filed against your property or to enable withdrawal of a Notice of Federal Lien.
+5. Avoid or withdraw a lien: Establishing a payment plan can prevent a lien or enable withdrawal of a lien.

 Offer in compromise